nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <u>list applicants (UC01)</u>.
-2. AddressBook displays a list of applicants.
+2. RecruitIn displays a list of applicants.
 3. User requests to delete a specific applicant in the displayed list.
-4. AddressBook deletes the applicant.
+4. RecruitIn deletes the applicant.

     Use case ends.